cbkarki/Projects/shiny_apps/central_limit_theorem_illustration/README.md

 -   Visualize:
     -   The **original population distribution**
     -   The **distribution of sample means**
--   Dynamically simulate with a single click (`Simulate` button).
+-   click (`Simulate`) button.

 ------------------------------------------------------------------------

 ## How It Works

-1. Select a population distribution from the dropdown.
+1. Select a population distribution from the drop down.
 2. Set:
     -   The **sample size (n)** — how many observations per sample.
     -   The **number of samples** — how many samples to draw.